jillesvangurp/jsonj/README.md

 ## Java 8

-Java 8 added lambda functions and the streaming API.
-While 1.x already works fine with this due to the fact that JsonJ fully supports the Collections framework.
+Java 8 added lambda functions, default methods on interfaces, and the streaming API.
+While 1.x already works fine with Java 8 due to the fact that JsonJ fully supports the Collections framework.
 JsonJ 2.x adds several convenient  methods that make this more user friendly.
-You can call streamObjects on arrays, which allows you to process json arrays of json objects.
+You can call streamObjects on arrays, which allows you to process json arrays of json objects instead of JsonElement instances.
+This saves you one asObject() call on each element.
 There is a new JsonjCollectors class that provides collectors for JsonArray and JsonSet that are capable of collecting Objects of any type supported by fromObject into JsonSet or JsonArray.
 Likewise both these classes have a new constructor that takes a stream.

 ## Unit testing using Assertj